zeeshan-07/NFV_features_Automation/README.md

 # How to Run Test Cases:
 Below parameters are required to run the testcase.
-* setting file
+* setting file (optional)
 * list of features (feature to test should be placed in first potion, other two values can be numa and barbican)
 * stackrc file path (optional)
 * overcloud rc file path
 * volume (optional)

+For example
-For example command is used to run testcases for dvr:
+1) command  to run DVR testcases will be: python3 testcases.py -f dvr   -o ~/overcloudrc_file

-python3 testcases.py -s settings.json -f dvr numa  -o ~/overcloudrc_file
+2) command  to run DVR  with testcases with numa and barbican enabled awill be: python3 testcases.py -f dvr  numa barbican -o ~/overcloudrc_file
+3) command  to run DVR  along with volume testcases with barbican enabled will be: python3 testcases.py -f dvr  barbican -o ~/overcloudrc_file -v
+4) command to run SRIOV with all optional argument will be: python3 testcases.py -f dvr   -o ~/overcloudrc_file -u ~/stackrc -s ~/settings.json --v

 ## Possible feature options
 Following features are supported